FAQ: Tax Deducted At Source (40)Please use the Find feature of your browser to look for specific items of interest.

 How is TDS handled when purchasing property from NRI?

 To file the TDS, the tax must be deposited by the buyer within 7 days of the month end on which TDS was deducted.
-The TAN should be surrendered after this to avoid filing nil returns every quarter after this.⬆️ Back to top
+The TAN should be surrendered after this to avoid filing nil returns every quarter after this.
+Note: As per Budget 2023, TAN for property purchase from an NRI is no longer compulsory.⬆️ Back to top

 How is TDS on Fixed Deposit (FD) calculated for NRIs?